willingnesshxl/academic-kickstart/content/home/about.md

 # List your academic interests.
 [interests]
   interests = [
-    "Mobile System",
+    "Mobile Systems",
-    "User Behavior Modeling in OSN",
+    "User Behavior Modeling in OSNs",
-    "Security in LBSN"
+    "Security in LBSNs"
   ]

 # List your qualifications (such as academic degrees).